ANZ (bank): 20th century

 In 1951, the Bank of Australasia merged with Union Bank of Australia to form the Australia and New Zealand Bank (ANZ Bank).
-In 1963, the first computer systems established in new data processing centre in Melbourne, Australia.
+In 1963, the first computer systems established in new data processing centre in Melbourne.
 In 1966, ANZ began operations in Honiara, Solomon Islands.
-In 1968, ANZ opened an office in New York, USA.
+In 1968, ANZ opened an office in New York, US.
 In 1969, ANZ established a representative office in Tokyo, Japan.

-On 1 October 1970, ANZ merged with the English, Scottish and Australian Bank to form the present organisation, Australia and New Zealand Banking Group.
+On 1 October 1970, ANZ merged with the English, Scottish & Australian Bank to form the present organisation, Australia & New Zealand Banking Group.
 That same year, the bank began operating in Vanuatu.
 In 1976, ANZ (PNG) was established.
 In 1977, ANZ transferred its incorporation from the UK to Australia.
 In 1979, ANZ acquired the Bank of Adelaide.

 In 1980, the Singapore and New York representative offices upgraded to branch status.
 In 1984, ANZ purchased Grindlays Bank.
-In 1985, ANZ acquired Barclays’ operations in Fiji and Vanuatu.
+In 1985, ANZ acquired Barclays' operations in Fiji and Vanuatu.
 That same year, the bank received a full commercial banking licence and opened a branch in Frankfurt, Germany, and announced ANZ Singapore.
 In 1988, ANZ opened branches in Rarotonga, Cook Islands and Paris, France.
 In 1989, ANZ purchased PostBank from New Zealand Government.

 During the 1990s, the Australia and New Zealand Banking Group acquired several banks.
-In 1990, this included National Mutual Royal Bank in March and the Town and Country Building Society in Western Australia in July.
+In 1990, this included National Mutual Royal Bank in March and the Town & Country Building Society in Western Australia in July.
 That same year, ANZ purchased Lloyd Bank's operations in Papua New Guinea and the Bank of New Zealand's operations in Fiji.

 In 1993, ANZ established new headquarters in Melbourne, Australia.
 They also opened new branches in Hanoi, Vietnam, and Shanghai, China, and began a joint venture with PT Panin Bank in Indonesia.
 That year they also began operating in Tonga and sold their Canadian operations acquired via the purchase of Grindlays Bank in 1984 to HSBC Bank Canada.

 Throughout the late 1990s, ANZ opened new branches in several locations, including Manila, Philippines, and Ho Chi Minh City, Vietnam.
-In 1997, John McFarlane was appointed Chief Executive Officer and the bank opened its Beijing branch.
+In 1997, John McFarlane was appointed chief executive officer and the bank opened its Beijing branch.
 In 1999, ANZ formed a strategic alliance with E*Trade Australia for online share trading and purchased Amerika Samoa Bank.